Healthy Food VS. Junk Food: What is the Difference?

 Conclusion

-Well in this battle of healthy and junk food, we need to prioritise our health first and make our choices clear.
+Well, in this battle of healthy and junk food, we need to prioritise our health first and make our choices clear.
 Check out Good Monk for such nutrition mixes and many more and add power to your nutrition.

 FAQs on Healthy and Junk Food

-Why are junk foods bad?
+1. Why are junk foods bad?

 Junk foods are high in calories, fat, sugar, salt, and processed carbohydrates but low in nutrients such as vitamins, minerals, and fibres.
-Eating junk food regularly can put you at risk of obesity and other chronic diseases such as diabetes, heat disease, and cancer.
+Eating junk food regularly can put you at risk of obesity and other chronic diseases such as diabetes, heart disease, and cancer.

-What junk food to avoid?
+2. What junk food to avoid?

 Back to blog